 US Embassy personnel are prohibited from traveling to… pic.twitter.com/YcWXOnM93L

-A message that has caused panic in several foreign teams.
-Some teams are considering limiting the participation of their riders to the stages furthest from sensitive areas, while others are not ruling out a complete withdrawal if the situation were to worsen.
+This message has caused panic among several foreign teams.
+Some teams are considering limiting their riders' participation to stages farthest from sensitive areas, while others are not ruling out a complete withdrawal if the situation worsens.

-This American position has also reinforced speculation about a possible cancellation of the event, or even the stopping of the Tour en route if security were to be compromised.
-A prospect that worries the organizers but which can no longer be ruled out.
+This American stance also fueled speculation about a possible cancellation of the event, or even the Tour being halted mid-way through if safety were to be compromised.
+A prospect that worries organizers, but which can no longer be ruled out.

 An explosive climate, an event on hold

 Local intelligence services have reportedly identified several "potential threats," without specifying their nature.
-In such a context, each step becomes a security puzzle.
-Between the proximity of conflict zones and the omnipresent terrorist risks in the Great Lakes region, law enforcement is on a war footing.
+In such a context, every step becomes a security puzzle.
+Between the proximity of conflict zones and the ever-present terrorist risks in the Great Lakes region, law enforcement is on a war footing.

-The organizers want to be reassuring, but the realities on the ground are implacable: sometimes isolated roads, areas that are difficult to control and thousands of spectators expected on the edges of the course.
-"Zero risk does not exist," admits a member of the organizing committee on condition of anonymity.
+The organizers want to be reassuring, but the realities on the ground are relentless: sometimes isolated roads, areas that are difficult to control, and thousands of spectators expected along the edges of the route.
+"Zero risk doesn't exist," admits a member of the organizing committee, speaking on condition of anonymity.

-The local population, for its part, oscillates between excitement and worry.
-"It is a pride to host this event, but not at the cost of people's safety," confides Aimé, a trader in Kigali.
+The local population, for its part, is oscillating between excitement and concern.
+"It's a source of pride to host this event, but not at the cost of people's safety," confides Aimé, a trader in Kigali.

 How far will caution go?

 The next 48 hours will be decisive.
-If the situation were to deteriorate, a pure and simple cancellation could be pronounced, even if it means sacrificing Rwanda's international image to avoid a tragedy.
-But even if the race starts tomorrow, there is no guarantee that it will cross the finish line.
+If the situation deteriorates, an outright cancellation could be called, even if it means sacrificing Rwanda's international image to avoid a tragedy.
+But even if the race starts tomorrow, there's no guarantee it will cross the finish line.

-International teams are on edge, sponsors are holding their breath and authorities are walking on hot coals.
-The 2025 Tour du Rwanda is likely to go down in history... for the wrong reasons.
+International teams are on edge, sponsors are holding their breath, and authorities are walking on hot coals.
+The 2025 Tour du Rwanda is likely to go down in history... for all the wrong reasons.

 Leave a comment